Maria Balshaw

 Maria Jane Balshaw CBE (born 24 January 1970) is director of the Tate art museums and galleries.
 The appointment was confirmed by Theresa May, the UK Prime Minister at the time, on 16 January 2017, making Balshaw the first female director of the Tate.

 Balshaw has been director of the Whitworth, University of Manchester and also of Manchester City Galleries, which includes Manchester Art Gallery and Gallery of Costume.
-Until May 2017 she was Director of Culture for Manchester City Council.
-Balshaw also serves on the National Council of the Arts Council England.
+Until May 2017, she was director of culture for Manchester City Council.
+Balshaw also serves on the national council of the Arts Council England.

-On 12 June 2015 Balshaw was appointed a Commander of the Most Excellent Order of the British Empire, in the Queen's birthday honours list, for Services to the Arts.
+On 12 June 2015, Balshaw was appointed a Commander of the Most Excellent Order of the British Empire (CBE), in the Queen's birthday honours list, for Services to the Arts.

 Early life and education

 Born in Birmingham, Balshaw grew up in Leicester and Northampton.
-After gaining a BA (Hons) in English Literature and Cultural Studies at the University of Liverpool (1991), she attended the University of Sussex, where she gained an MA in Critical Theory (1992), followed by a DPhil in African American Visual and Literary Culture (1996).
+After gaining a BA (Hons) in English literature and cultural studies at the University of Liverpool (1991), she attended the University of Sussex, where she gained an MA in critical theory (1992), followed by a DPhil in African American visual and literary culture (1996).

 Career

 Early career

-Balshaw was appointed Lecturer in Cultural Studies at University College Northampton in 1993.
-In 1997, Balshaw joined the University of Birmingham as Research Fellow and Lecturer in Visual Culture.
+Balshaw was appointed lecturer in cultural studies at University College Northampton in 1993.
+In 1997, Balshaw joined the University of Birmingham as research fellow and lecturer in visual culture.

-In 2002, Balshaw left academia to become Director of Creative Partnerships in Birmingham.
-She worked for Peter Jenkinson OBE, National Director of Creative Partnerships and former West Midlands colleague where he had been founder director of the New Art Gallery, Walsall.
+In 2002, Balshaw left academia to become director of Creative Partnerships in Birmingham.
+She worked for Peter Jenkinson OBE, national director of creative partnerships and former West Midlands colleague where he had been founder director of the New Art Gallery, Walsall.

 As part of the newly formed Creative Partnerships, Balshaw was tasked with bringing arts organisations and artists into partnerships with schools.
 A role which taught Balshaw "a tremendous amount about how to inspire, persuade and cajole unlike partners into common goals".

 In 2004, Balshaw was selected as one of the inaugural fellows for the Clore Leadership programme.
 Initiated by the Clore Duffield Foundation, the Programme is the UK's first cross-disciplinary leadership programme for the cultural and creative sector.
 Balshaw was successful in her application to join the scheme from over 400 other applicants.
-Since completing the year long course Balshaw has been appointed a member of the Strategic Advisory Board for the Clore Programme.
+Since completing the yearlong course, Balshaw has been appointed a member of the strategic advisory board for the Clore Programme.

-Upon completion of the Clore Leadership Programme, Balshaw acted as Regional Director of the West Midlands Creative Partnerships programme and then worked for nine months as Director of External Relations and Development for ACE: West Midlands.
+Upon completion of the Clore Leadership Programme, Balshaw acted as regional director of the West Midlands Creative Partnerships programme and then worked for nine months as director of external relations and development for ACE: West Midlands.